mcurvo/IFRS9_demo/README.md

 # IFRS9

-Just a quick weekend project to understand how to calculate and stress-test Expected Credit Loss (ECL) under IFRS 9 using Python and Jupyter notebooks.
+Just a quick weekend project to understand how to calculate and stress-test Expected Credit Loss (ECL) under IFRS 9 using Python

 ## What’s inside